Environmental Entrepreneurs Support Initiative

 View Khanyiswa talking about the importance of looking after the environment and green gardening in this video on Youtube >>>

-Neoka Naidoo at Project 90 by 2030 is an environmental advocate.
+Neoka Naidoo is another environmental advocate supported by the programme.
 She has a strong interest in policy development as an approach in addressing pertinent global issues, namely energy and climate change.

 Neoka completed 6 months as an EESI fellow.
 This allowed her to fast-track her development as a policy communicator and she is now a policy consultant in the insurance industry.